ugurcaneser/rick-and-morty-case-study/README.md

-# Rick and Morty Character Explorer
+# Rick & Morty Character Explorer

 A mobile application built with React Native and Expo that allows users to explore characters from the Rick and Morty universe.
 This project showcases modern mobile development practices and technologies.